sammikulski/hwbootstrap/README.md

 ## Keep in Mind:
 1. Must have site-wide navigation.
 You can do it along the top, or on the side.
 Keep in mind you may add onto the navigation in later assignments.
-2. Must have a footer.
+2. Must have a header and a footer.
 3. Try to incorporate a Temple Logo or Temple ‘T’ as a “brand” in your navigation bar or footer.
 4. You must use Master/Content pages, remember the advantages you discovered in Individual Assignment 3.